 I attend Ss Peter & Paul RC Church in Earl Shilton.
 I have been a Street Pastor in the Earl Shilton and Barwell areas for the past five years, and presently a Joint Coordiantor.

-I am a youth counsellor working in local schools and have recently taken up the position of School Chaplain at a local Primary School.
-I am also experienced in working with all other age groups supporting clients with bereavement, depression, dysfunctional relationships, anger, sexual, emotional and physical abuse issues.
+I have previously worked as a youth counsellor in local schools and have been a School Chaplain at a local Primary School.
+I am also experienced in working with all other age groups supporting clients with bereavement, depression, dysfunctional relationships, anger, addictions, post traumatic stress and sexual, emotional and physical abuse issues.

-I also work with my husband counselling married couples.
+I also work with my husband counselling couples.